Tight Revenue Gaps among Multi-Unit Mechanisms: Introduction

 \item The feasibility constraint, $\ap(p, \vec{F}) \leq 1$ for all $p \in \RP$. \end{itemize} {\bf Objective}: Maximize the {\ExAnteRelaxation} benchmark $\ear(\vec{F}) = \sum_{j \in [n]} v_{j} q_{j}$. \end{mdframed}

-Regarding the {\ear} benchmark, the buyer-wise optimal revenues $\{v_{j} q_{j}\}_{j \in [n]}$ are precisely the individual contributions from the distributions $\{F_{j}\}_{j \in [n]}$.
-Given the capacity constraint (in the sense of the Knapsack Problem), the quantiles $\{q_{j}\}_{j \in [n]}$ can be viewed as the individual capacities.
-Therefore, the prices $\{v_{j}\}_{j \in [n]}$ can be viewed as the {\em bang-per-buck ratios} (i.e., the contribution to the {\ear} benchmark per unit of the capacity).
+Regarding the {\ear} benchmark, the monopoly revenues $\{v_{j} q_{j}\}_{j \in [n]}$ are precisely the individual contributions from the distributions $\{F_{j}\}_{j \in [n]}$.
+Given the capacity constraint (in a sense of the Knapsack Problem), the monopoly quantiles $\{q_{j}\}_{j \in [n]}$ can be viewed as the individual capacities.
+Therefore, the monopoly prices $\{v_{j}\}_{j \in [n]}$ can be viewed as the {\em bang-per-buck ratios} (i.e., the contribution to the {\ear} benchmark per unit of the capacity).